Georgia Driver's Licenses

 (4) An approved application for temporary protected status in the United States;

-(6) Other federal documentation verified by the United States Department of Homeland Security to be valid documentary evidence of lawful presence in the United States under federal immigration law
+(6) Other federal documentation verified by the United States Department of Homeland Security to be valid documentary evidence of lawful presence in the United States under federal immigration law; or

 may be issued a temporary license, permit, or special identification card.
-Such temporary license, permit, or special identification card shall be valid only during the period of time of the applicant's authorized stay in the United States.
+Such temporary license, permit, or special identification card shall be valid only during the period of time of the applicant's authorized stay in the United States or five years, whichever occurs first.

 (b) A driver's license or identification card issued by any state or territory which, on or after July 1, 2006, authorized such driver's license or identification card to be issued to persons not lawfully present in the United States may not be accepted as evidence of legal presence in the United States.